 Unlike the upper Rio Grande near Taos, NM, which features numerous sections of intense whitewater, the middle Rio Grande is a serene, family friendly, Class I+* float at average flow conditions, with relatively minimal hazards.
 Those who have prior experience controlling watercraft on rivers will find the middle Rio Grande a relaxing, straightforward float trip.

 “Minimal Hazards” does not equate to “no hazards”, however.
 Sweepers and strainers are common, as are occasional obstructions in the river.
 There are some challenging bends and three small Class I+/II rapids along the way, while widely varying flows create widely varying river conditions in respect to current speeds and severity of hazards that may be present.
 A full discussion of what to expect at varying flow conditions (as well as an embedded graph reflecting up-to-date flows) may be found on our Current River Conditions page.

-We recommend that Self-Guided Guests be competent swimmers, comfortable both underwater and swimming in current, and possess a fundamental understanding of river dynamics and sufficient skills to safely navigate Class I+/II rivers, including:
+We recommend that all participants be competent swimmers, comfortable both underwater and swimming in current, and possess a fundamental understanding of river dynamics and sufficient skills to safely navigate Class I+/II rivers, including:

 - How to recognize and avoid obstructions in the river channel